pkosiec/mongo-seeding/README.md

 seedDatabase(config);
 ```

+### Configuration
-**You don't have to provide all parameters**.The configuration you'll provide as a parameter of `seedDatabase` method will be merged with default configuration object.
+The configuration you'll provide as a parameter of `seedDatabase` method will be merged with default configuration object.

 Default configuration object: